leahfilkin-myob/RefactoringKata/things-we-value/technical/continuous-integration-and-delivery-and-deployment/README.md

 Buildkite (the company) have created Buildkite (the software-as-a-service) for anyone to implement CI/CD with their own products or services.
 Essentially, Buildkite (the company) manages something called the `Buildkite HQ`.
 Customers of Buildkite need to create things called `Buildkite Agents` to connect to the `Buildkite HQ`, which are created and managed by the [DLX](https://myob.slack.com/archives/C5UTN25MW) domain for the teams at MYOB.
 These `Buildkite Agents` are essentially machines, typically in the cloud (aka.
 AWS), that developers can use to implement CI/CD for their projects.

 Specifically, these [DLX](https://myob.slack.com/archives/C5UTN25MW) managed Buildkite Agents are AWS EC2 instances running in a teams AWS account that connect to the `Buildkite HQ` via a CLI tool Buildkite (the company) provides called `buildkite-agent`.
-Below is a very *HIGH-LEVEL* depiction of what this looks like in running in an AWS account:
+Below is a very *HIGH-LEVEL* depiction of what this looks like running in an AWS account:

 ![buildkite high-level](./buildkite-high-level.png)